 - place it in the oven to bake and then start your mushroom sauce

-- saute mushrooms in butter and add beef stock, balsamic wine and garlic
+- saute mushrooms in butter and add beef stock, balsamic vinegar and garlic

 - cook down and at the end add a bit of cream